Skip to main content

 MIN(expression)Returns the minimum value of expression across all values in window

-ROW_NUMBER()Returns the number of the current row within its partition, counting from 1
+ROW_NUMBER()Returns the number of the current row within its partition, counting from 1.
+ROW_NUMBER is currently only supported if the window is used to compute a TopK aggregate.

 SUM(numeric)Returns the sum of numeric across all values in window